 What Are Running Shoes?

-Running shoes are designed to provide cushioning, stability, and support for the feet during high-impact activities like running.
+Running shoes are specifically engineered to offer cushioning, stability, and support for the feet while engaging in high-impact activities such as running.
 They typically feature a flexible sole, shock-absorbing midsole, and breathable upper materials.
 Running shoes also make excellent walking shoes, as they offer the same benefits of comfort and support for your feet during low-impact activities.

 Types of Running Shoes